alohaas/language-nunjucks/README.md

 # Atom Nunjucks package

-Will provide syntax highlighting for nunjucks templates in atom.
+Syntax highlighting for nunjucks templates in atom.